netdata/netdata/collectors/README.md

 All **external plugins** are managed by [plugins.d](plugins.d/), which provides additional management options.

-## Operation of Internal Plugins
+### Internal Plugins

-Each of these plugins runs as a thread inside the netdata daemon.
+Each of the internal plugins runs as a thread inside the netdata daemon.
 Once this thread has started, the plugin may spawn additional threads according to its design.

-## Internal Plugins API
+#### Internal Plugins API

 The internal data collection API consists of the following calls: